Korean Number Systems: Native vs Sino-Korean Numbers – When to Use Which

 Sino Korean Numbers 11 – 10,000

-From numbers 11 and through to 99 is very easy!
+Furthermore, from numbers 11 through to 99 is very easy!
 Just think of it as a adding up numbers using the numbers 일 through to 십.

 For example: